Keeping Our Loved Ones Close to Home

 The community’s investment of $10 million will ensure our new PCH features the best spaces and amenities for our most precious resource – our amazing people.

-The 3-storey PCH is designed around a modern, small house model, featuring 12 households (units) with 11 or 12 people sharing each household.
-Each household will have everything any home does – a comfortable living room, a dining room where everyone can eat together, a cozy den, a kitchen to prepare meals and snacks, spacious, comfortable bedrooms and access to the outdoors through a balcony or patio.
+Each household will have everything any home does – a comfortable living room, a dining room where everyone can eat together, a cozy den, and a kitchen to prepare meals and snacks.

 This is the care we deserve.
 This is the kind of home we can build together.